arangodb/docs/3.5/programs-arangobackup-limitations.md

 Hot backups are not automatically replicated between instances.
-This is true both for the active/failover setup with 2 (or more) single servers, and for the data center to data center replication between clusters.
+This is true both for the active/failover setup with 2 (or more) single servers, and for the Datacenter to Datacenter Replication between clusters.
 Simply take hot backups on all instances.